ellisp/blog-source/_posts/2022-08-13-pacific-population-pyramids.md

 There's some very interesting things here.

+First is that in 2050, quite a few of these countries are going to have a lot of people in that "70+" age bracket, as shown by the blue lines leaping out to the edge of the facets in cases like Palau, Guam and my own new home New Caledonia.
+We'll probably need to use more levels of the classification...

-In PNG, Solomon Islands, Vanuatu and (to a lesser extent) Kiribati, we see the classic wide base population pyramids familiar in poor, rapidly growing countries where death rates have dropped over the past century but birth rates have not done the same.
+Then, in PNG, Solomon Islands, Vanuatu and (to a lesser extent) Kiribati, we see the classic wide base population pyramids familiar in poor, rapidly growing countries where death rates have dropped over the past century but birth rates have not done the same.
 These shapes are projected to stay similar in the future, just much wider - population growing at around 2% per year, which is fast (the global growth rate right now is about 1% and dropping steadily - the projected average growth from 2020 to 2050 would be much less).

-In contrast, we see in Fiji a pattern common in middle income countries further along the pathway sometimes called the demographic transition.
+In contrast, we see in Fiji a pattern common in middle income countries further along the pathway called the demographic transition.
 People have fewer children, the pyramid's walls are steeper in 2020 and nearly vertical in 2050, and population growth rates are accordingly pretty low (0.2%).
 New Caledonia is even further along that path.

 But in some other countries and territories though there are unusual patterns.
-Examples of one pattern can be seen in Samoa, Marshall Islands, Federated States of Micronesia, Tuvalu and Tonga.
+Examples of one pattern can be seen in Marshall Islands, Federated States of Micronesia, Tuvalu, Samoa and Tonga.
 These have a wide-base population pyramid showing lots of young people, relatively speaking, in 2020.
 But projected growth rates are very low.
 What's happened to the young people from 2020?
 As the age bands are 5 years and the difference between the 2020 bars and the 2050 blue lines is 30 years, we should see the bulge move up vertically by 6 slots, and stay the same horizontal size barring deaths and migration.
-But the people who are aged 0 to 20 in 2020 (bottom 4 bars) are simply not projected to be in these countries aged 30 to 50 in 2050.
+But the blue line for ages 30 to 50 is closer to the central axis than are the bars for 0 to 20.
+The people who are aged 0 to 20 in 2020 (bottom 4 bars) are literally not projected to be in these countries once they are aged 30 to 50 in 2050.

 This isn't because of a catastrophic early adult death rate, but large scale migration.
 It's interesting to see this feature so prominent in the projections, which of course are based in part on a model of net migration based on previous history in each country.